blazing-gig/multi-tenant-poc/README.md

 ...
 ```

-> Detailed instructions for how to go about writing a new `manager` class will be specified
+> If you'd like to implement a custom `manager` class, check out the
-> as part of the API documentation.
+> `tenant_router.orm_backends.base.manager` file for the interface required to be implemented.

 ### `TENANT_ROUTER_MIDDLEWARE_SETTINGS` (optional)